 Once you have some general ideas, it is time to focus.
 In order to write a coherent brief, you must focus or sharpen your topic by exploring different aspects and problems, or by addressing a question.

 - Ask questions.
 For example, if your topic is immigrants as crime victims, ask, what about it?
 Ask yourself questions about definitions and characteristics, causes, and influences.

 - Read to learn.
 Later you will be reading for research, but start with reading to get an overview or outline of your topic.
 Good places for this kind of reading might include the websites of advocacy organizations, articles or book chapters that give overviews of the topic, and for more advanced students, see the Annual Reviews series for your subject area, such as Sociology or Law & Social Science.
 Think Tanks and policy institutes are great resources to discover interesting social problems (see the Think Tanks section of this guide).

 Even when you have focused your topic, you are still not quite done with this phase.
 Now it's time to make sure you have something that is not too general and also not too narrow.

 - A policy brief is not an opinion paper.
 If you are simply arguing that something is good or bad, should or shouldn't be done or exist, you're not focused yet.

 - A policy brief is not a report.
 If you are only reporting or repeating information, then you do not have a good focus.

 - If there is too much information, then limit to one particular part of the problem, a place, time or other aspect.
-For example, if bullying in schools has too much information, consider one district, one time period, only indigenous people, or similar.
+For example, if bullying in schools has too much information, consider one time period, a particular kind of school, only indigenous people, or similar.